Z_N-Invariant Subgroups of Semi-Simple Lie Groups: The Algorithm

 \item[Step\,5.c:] Identify the subgroup $H_I\subset G$ by comparing $\{p,r,m,\dots\}$ with the list from {\bf Step\,4}. \end{description}

 \item[Step\,6:] Pick the next $\bm{v}$ from {\bf Step\,2}, and go to {\bf Step\,5.a}. \end{description}

 Steps\,1--4 are preparatory.
-In particular, Step\,4 sets up the string of identifiers $\{p,r,m,m_2,\dots\}$ as unambiguous addresses of all the subgroups $H_I$ of a given simple Lie group $G$.
-In our case, with $G=E_8$ and $\ZZ_N$ acting by shifts in the root lattice, $\{p,r,m\}$|in many cases only a subset of this|sufficed.
+In particular, Step\,4 sets up the string of identifiers $\{p,r,m,m_2,\dots\}$ as an ``address'' of the regular subgroups $H_I$ ($I=1,2,3,\ldots$) of a given simple Lie group $G$.
+For the purposes of specific applications, such as in $M$-theory\cite{rBBS,rAHZ7,rKKKO} with $G=E_8$ and $\ZZ_N$ acting by translations in the root lattice\eq{shift}, a subset of the identifiers $\{p,r,m,m_2,\dots\}$ sufficed.